Domestic abuse

 Find out more about how domestic abuse affects children.

-Will social services take my children away if I tell someone about the abuse?
+Will children’s services take my children away if I tell someone about the abuse?

-Social Services have a statutory duty to protect children, and will assess each case on an individual basis.
+Children’s services (Brighter Futures for Children) have a statutory duty to protect children, and will assess each case on an individual basis.
 However, there are many options available when considering the best interests of the child, and taking children into care is a last resort.
+A range of Early Help Services are available that you may want to consider.

 Information on refuge services available for women and their children.